SNP MP Boasted of Support for Denmark, Irish Foreign Minister Wished England Good Luck

 “I just love Denmark.
 It was the first country outside Scotland that took Runrig to its heart and we’ve had #1 albums and a fantastic loyal audience.
 Play festivals and gigs from Skagen to Tonder and enjoyed myself far too much there.
 Only one team for me #DEN”.

-Guido wonders what excuse Wishart will concoct for supporting Italy over England in Sunday’s final…
+Guido wonders what excuse Wishart will concoct for supporting Italy in Sunday’s final…

-Contrast this with the sentiments of the Irish Minister for Foreign Affairs Simon Coveney, wishing England “good luck” just before the match:
+Contrast this with the sentiments of the Irish Minister for Foreign Affairs Simon Coveney, who wished England “good luck” just before the match:

 Good luck to England 🏴 tonight.
 Best team in tournament so far, we wish our neighbours well!! 🇮🇪🏴 pic.twitter.com/y9TKxIFC5j— Simon Coveney (@simoncoveney) July 7, 2021

-Of course there are 4 or 5 England players whose heritage means they could play for Ireland…
+Of course, there are 4 or 5 England players whose heritage means they could play for Ireland…